-- 1) The Relief and Development Committee: in 1997 this committee was moved to The Foundation. - 2) The Resource Center: the Board decided to phase out the Resource Center as a distribution point for FAWCO materials since all clubs now have access to online communication and reports can be easily and inexpensively published and circulated as requested. - 3) Dues and Income Restructuring: fundraising is still a serious problem and FAWCO is therefore dependent on the dues from member clubs for its income.
+- 1) The Relief and Development Committee: in 1997 this committee was moved to The Foundation. - 2) The Resource Center: the Board decided to phase out the Resource Center as a distribution point for FAWCO materials since all clubs now had access to online communication and reports could be easily and inexpensively published and circulated as requested. - 3) Dues and Income Restructuring: fundraising was still a serious problem as FAWCO's income was solely dependent on dues from member clubs.

 A change in membership dues was proposed by the board to be voted upon at the Biennial Conference.
 A letter was sent out to all member clubs, seeking a dues increase of approximately 15% in 2000 and another 5% in 2001, the first in eight years.
-The board also suggested that a discount should be offered to associate member clubs, as approximately 25% of FAWCO's business is a concern of U.S. citizens only, a minority within these clubs.
+The board also suggested that a discount should be offered to Associate Member Clubs, as approximately 25% of FAWCO's business is a concern of U.S. citizens only, a minority within these clubs.

-Membership Extension Committee Chair, Virginia Andersen, announced that three new clubs had joined FAWCO since the Athens Interim Conference: AWC Malmo (Sweden), AW of Sydney (Australia) and the Barcelona Women's Network (Spain).
+Membership Extension Committee Chair, Virginia Andersen, announced that three new clubs had joined FAWCO since the Athens Interim Conference: AWC Malmö (Sweden), AW of Sydney (Australia) and the Barcelona Women's Network (Spain).
 This brought The Federation to a total of 70 clubs.